bids-standard/bids-specification/src/atlas.md

   <tr>
    <td>SpatialReference
    </td>
    <td>RECOMMENDED.
-Point to an existing atlas in a template space (url or relative file path where this file is located).
+Point to an existing atlas in a template space (URL or relative file path where this file is located).
    </td>
   </tr>
   <tr>